-A study carried out in Germany found no greater incidence of infections in babies taken to swimming pools and those who weren’t.
+A study carried out in Germany found no greater incidence of infections in babies taken to swimming pools, than those who weren’t.

 I’m worried that my baby may catch cold.
 How can I prevent this?

-If your baby starts to shiver take him/her out of the water and wrap him/her up snugly.
+If your baby starts to shiver take him/her out of the water and wrap up warm in a snugly towel.